kartoffelquadrat/BgpXox/README.md

 # Xox

-A [Lobby-Service](https://github.com/kartoffelquadrat/LobbyService) compatible sample game service.
+A [Lobby-Service](https://github.com/kartoffelquadrat/LobbyService) compatible implementation of *Tic Tac Toe*.

 ## About

-This repository contains the sources for an inofficial LobbyService demo Game.
-It implements the game *Xox* (also known as *Tic Tac Toe*).
+This repository contains the sources of an inofficial LobbyService demo Game.

  > **Xox is an optional component for a LS-centrist Micro-Service Architecture.
 It serves as sample project for game developers.**